 - Benefitted from commercialisation research

 - Potential development of product suitable for mass-market production

 - Access to a quantum optics laboratory

 Benefits to the university

-- Gave researchers chance to develop and apply research
+- Gave researchers a chance to develop and apply research

 - Helped support a university spin-out company